KristinaGilmour/la-project-ideas/README.md

 # la-project-ideas
-Possible projects for an anlaysis of LA city data
+Possible projects for an analysis of LA city data